aohorodnyk/aohorodnyk.com/content/post/2021-07-03-mime-headers.md

     1. Use `q` parameter to sort;
     1. More strict mime types have more priority than wildcards;
     1. More parameters have more priority.
-1. Match supported mime types to `Accept` rules from the `Accept` header and find the best result for either for client and server.
+1. Match supported mime types to `Accept` rules from the `Accept` header and find the best result for the client or server.

 ## Creating middleware
 Your router/framework can support this feature out of the box.
 If possible, do not spend time implementing your solution.